XXXTentacion: Musical style

-XXXTentacion's music explored a wide variety of genres, including emo, trap, lo-fi, indie rock, punk rock, nu metal, and hip hop.
-His influences included Kurt Cobain, whom he cited as his biggest inspiration, 2Pac, Cage the Elephant, Chingy, Coldplay, Eminem, The Fray, Chief Keef, Gorillaz, Hoobastank, Lana Del Rey, Laura Mvula, The Notorious B.I.G., Papa Roach, Yoko Shimomura, Tech N9ne, Three Days Grace, The Weeknd, and Kanye West.
+Onfroy's music explored a wide variety of genres, including emo, trap, lo-fi, indie rock, punk rock, nu metal, and hip-hop.
+His influences included Kurt Cobain, 2Pac, Cage the Elephant, Chingy, Coldplay, Eminem, The Fray, Chief Keef, Gorillaz, Hoobastank, Lana Del Rey, Laura Mvula, The Notorious B.I.G., Papa Roach, Yoko Shimomura, Slipknot, Tech N9ine, Three Days Grace, the Weeknd, and Kanye West.

-When speaking of his influencers, XXXTentacion said, "I'm really into multi-genre things that aren't just based around rapping itself.
+When speaking of his influences, Onfroy said, "I'm really into multi-genre things that aren't just based around rapping itself.
 I'm more inspired by artists in other genres besides rap."
-XXXTentacion as an artist has been defined as versatile and his music has been described as having a "lo-fi" aesthetic, being diverse and experimental, drawing influence from heavy metal.
+Onfroy as an artist has been defined as versatile and his music has been described as having a "lo-fi" aesthetic, being diverse and experimental, drawing influence from heavy metal.
 His music also has the tendency to contain distorted bass and an "intentional lack of polish".
-Speaking about this, XXXTentacion said that the intentionally bad mixing on his tracks make it "genuine".
-Some fans have also noted that his music has inspired many up-and-coming artists, such as Juice Wrld and Trippie Redd, into channeling similar aesthetics into their music, with the former dedicating the song "Legends" to XXXTentacion following his death.
+Speaking about this, Onfroy said that the intentionally bad mixing on his tracks make it "genuine".
+Some fans have also noted that his music has inspired many up-and-coming artists, such as Juice Wrld and Trippie Redd, into channeling similar aesthetics into their music, with the former dedicating the song "Legends" to Onfroy following his death.

-XXXTentacion generally changed his vocal style depending on the type of song he was performing on.
+Onfroy generally changed his vocal style depending on the type of song he was performing on.
 His vocal style has been described as displaying "emotional vulnerability" on much more depressing tracks and as replicating screaming on much more aggressive tracks.
 His songwriting has been described as outlandish and shocking, often referring to "violence, sex, and drugs", though on some projects such as The Fall and 17, Onfroy's songwriting was more emotional in comparison to his previous work, often referring to loneliness, depression, isolation, and anxiety.
 He was known for his "depressing, and at times devastating" music that brought attention to mental health.